kubeflow/community/proposals/913-components-repo/README.md

 - `skip_dependency_probe` allows opting out of dependency installation when native extensions or heavy dependencies make sandbox installs infeasible; justification is required in the PR description.
 - Compile validation always runs; assets must compile successfully via `kfp.compiler`.
-- `tags` is optional and used for discoverability and tooling (e.g., SDK/UI filters, docs indices).
+- `tags` is optional and used for discoverability and tooling (e.g., docs indices).
 It should be a short list of human-readable labels.
 CI validates it as an array of non-empty strings.
+As a long-term roadmap item, if pipeline components adoption is reasonably high, we may introduce a lightweight CLI that can list/describe/filter components and pipelines using these tags.
 - Additional optional fields may be introduced later but must pass schema validation.

 ### Standardized README Templates